 Players are not allowed to do a host of actions during a match.
 These include:

 - Kicking an opponent

 - Jumping into an opponent (for headers etc)

-For a game of soccer to be played in the right spirit, the referee can blow his whistle to call a foul.
-Depending on what the offense is, the referee will show either a yellow card or a red card.
+For a soccer game to be played in the right spirit, the referee can blow his whistle to call a foul.
+Depending on the offense, the referee will show either a yellow or red card.

 For small offenses, the referee will blow for a foul and then be awarded an indirect free-kick.

 When it is a more serious indiscretion a direct free kick is awarded and if the offense happens inside the penalty box, a penalty is given.

 Yellow cards are branded for a host of reasons.
 These include when;

 - excessive force to another player